sunnustech/app/README.md

 ## What is this repo for?

 This repo is used to contain all the components used in building the mobile app for SunNUS 22.
-We use [expo](https://expo.dev/) to develop for both iOS and Android.
+We use [expo](https://expo.dev/) as an emulator to develop for both iOS and Android.
+In addition, we also use [TestFlight](https://developer.apple.com/testflight/) for testing deployment on iOS.

 If you would like to learn more about the project in general or need a starting point, you may refer to the docs repo.